Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Modeling framework

-We note that this construction admits a flexible class of models based on the below aspects of our modeling assumptions. \begin{remark} The variable mapping, $\mathcal{E}$ is allowed to be a black box as long as it depends on the data only through output $E$ from our regularized selection algorithms.
-Importantly, the interplay between pre-existing knowledge and the data-dependent outcome $E$ need not be explicitly specified for selection-aware inference; all we need is the value of this mapping, $\bar{E}$ under our modeling setup. \end{remark} \begin{remark} Second, the validity of our inferential approach is not tied to \eqref{model:intermediary}-- the selected linear model between the explanatory and intermediary variables.
-We remark that our methods rely only upon the independence between $\epsilon_i$ and $\Psi_i$ for each data sample; the proof for Proposition \ref{cond:lik} in the next Section underscores this observation.
-We specify a simplified form for our intermediary models only for the sake of simple exposition. \end{remark}
+and $\eta^2_j \sim \text{Exp}(2^{-1}\lambda^2)$ for $j\in \bar{E}$.
+This construction admits a flexible class of models based on the following aspects of our modeling assumptions. \begin{remark} The mapping, $\mathcal{E}$ is allowed to be a black box as long as it depends on the data only through $E$ from our regularized selection algorithms.
+Importantly, the interplay between preexisting knowledge and the selected set of variables $E$ need not be explicitly specified for selection-aware inference; all we need for our inferential methods post selection is the value of this mapping, $\bar{E}$. \end{remark} \begin{remark} Second, the validity of our inferential approach is not tied to \eqref{model:intermediary}-- the selected linear model between the explanatory and intermediary variables.
+In this context, our methods rely on the independence between the model errors $\epsilon_i$ and $\mathbf{\Psi}_i$ for each data sample; the proof for Proposition \ref{cond:lik} in the next Section justifies this observation.
+We specify a linear model for the intermediary outcomes only for the sake of simple exposition in the remaining paper. \end{remark}